gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 1. *Being well-rounded in skills*

-    * This more of a binary thing.
+    * This is more of a binary thing.
 You're either well-read or not.
 And if you are, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and enjoy an awesome career.

 2. *Being well-rounded emotionally*